Peptide Half-Life Chart: Complete Reference Guide for Researchers (2026)

 Complete Peptide Half-Life Chart

 The table below summarizes plasma half-life, lyophilized storage temperature, reconstituted stability at 2–8 °C, and typical research dose ranges reported in the peer-reviewed literature and in pharmacokinetic modeling studies.
 Values are approximate and may vary depending on route of administration, formulation, species, and assay methodology.
+Researchers working with this peptide half-life chart should treat all entries as general guidelines rather than absolute constants.

 | Peptide | Half-Life (t½) | Storage Temp (Lyophilized) | Reconstituted Stability (2–8 °C) | Typical Research Dose Range |